 Q: If I decide not to live in Berkeley, how will GBO programs meet my needs (especially in different time zones)?

 A: We will make all programming and discussion accessible, regardless of where you are.
 There may be some live discussions or events that occur during the week of GBO, but we will choose timings that accommodate the most time zones for these events and will share recordings of programming so you can watch them on your own time.
 It is important to make note that majority of classes will be in person for Fall 2021 and therefore students should plan to be able to physically access the campus.
-With the exception of international students unable to secure a visa and students with high risk concerns.
+With the exception of international students who are unable to secure a visa and students with high risk concerns.

 Q: How will I be connected to current UC Berkeley students?
 How will I be connected to other new students?